 We and our products are regulated in the United States by the FDA under a number of statutes including the Federal Food, Drug and Cosmetic Act ("FDC Act").
 Pursuant to the FDC Act, the FDA regulates the preclinical and clinical testing, manufacturing, labeling, distribution, sale, marketing, advertising and promotion of medical devices in the United States.
 Medical devices are classified in the United States into one of three classes - Class I, II or III - on the basis of the controls reasonably necessary to ensure their safety and effectiveness.
 Class I devices are those whose safety and effectiveness can be ensured through general controls, such as establishment and registration, medical device listing, FDA-mandated good manufacturing practices (GMP), labeling, and pre-market notification (known as "510(k)").
 Most Class I devices are exempt from premarket notification and/or GMP regulations.
 Class II devices are those whose safety and effectiveness can reasonably be ensured through the use of general controls and "special controls," such as special labeling requirements, mandatory performance standards, and post-market surveillance.
 FDA may require the submission of clinical data as part of pre-market notifications for Class II devices.
-Class III devices are those that must receive pre-market approval ("PMA") by the FDA to ensure their safety and effectiveness.
-Before a new Class III devices may be introduced on the market, the manufacturer generally must obtain FDA approval of a PMA.
+Class III devices are those that must receive premarket approval ("PMA") by the FDA to ensure their safety and effectiveness.
+Before a new Class III device may be introduced on the market, the manufacturer generally must obtain FDA approval of a PMA.
 The PMA process is expensive and often lengthy, typically requiring several years, and may never result in approval.
-The manufacturer or the distributor of the device PMA.
+The manufacturer or the distributor of the device must obtain an Investigational Device Exemption ("IDE") from the FDA before commencing human clinical trials in the United States in support of the PMA.
 The lithotripsy range of products has been reclassified by the FDA as a Class II device.
 However, our Ablatherm device, a Class III device, has not yet been approved by FDA and is currently under PMA procedure.
-The regulatory pathway for placement in the U.S. market may include the pre-market notification or PMA routes.
+The regulatory pathway for placement in the U.S. market may include the premarket notification or PMA routes.